CS171/Homework_instructions/week-07/hw/week-07_hw.md

                 index.html
                 css/ 		...folder with all CSS files
                 js/ 		...folder with all JavaScript files
-            design/         ...folder for your sketches
         lab/

             ...
     ```

 2. Make sure to keep the overall size of your submission under 5MB!
-Sketches don't have to be in the highest resolution, but should still be readable.

 3. Upload a single .zip file.